 The schedules on La Blanche Hermine Google page are always updated.

 Do not hesitate to check this page for reliable information.

-Since 2019, La Blanche Hermine has been referenced by the Quimperlé Terre Océane Tourist Office.
+Also since 2019, La Blanche Hermine is referenced by the Quimperlé Terre Océane Tourist Office.

 This referencing involves regular visits from the staff of the organization and is a guarantee of seriousness and quality on our part, and a real interest for tourists.

-You can also find a panel of our articles at the Quimperlé office's shop, mostly Celtic art and things about historical Brittany.
+You can also find a panel of our articles at the Quimperlé office's shop, mostly Celtic art and itemss about historical Brittany.

 In this short video, the Tourist Office wanted to focus on our work on historical sources, Celtic in particular,